mstermigol/Factored/readme.md

     ```

    This should display the application running locally.
 If you specified a different API URL, adjust the port accordingly to access the application.

+## How to login
+You can use any of the following usernames:
+- john.smith
+- emily.johnson
+- michael.brown
+- sarah.lee
+- david.martinez

+The password for all of them is `123`.